martinkiefer/join-kde/README.md

 The experiment descriptors define an entire experiment, the most important variables to use or adjust our experiments are:

 ### System Parameters
-pg_conf: String, Contains the connection information for your Postgres instance.
+*pg_conf*: String, Contains the connection information for your Postgres instance.
 Passed to Psycopg2.

-compiler_options: String, Commandline parameters for g++.
+*compiler_options, String:* Commandline parameters for g++.
 Make sure the compiler has all necessary flags to use nlopt, OpenCL and Boost.

-compute_unit_factor: int, Controls the oversubscription per compute unit for OpenCL.
+*compute_unit_factor, int* Controls the oversubscription per compute unit for OpenCL.
 The current value is fine for GPUs, but can be set to 64 for CPUs.
 Note that our code is not optimized for CPUs, though.

 ### Global Experiment Parameters
 *iterations, int:* Number of times the experiment is repeated with different samples, queries, seeds etc.